 Patients will be required to consent again following a discussion regarding Covid risks.

-We are running an elective service for patients who have completed a strict isolation/screening pathway prior to admission only.
-If we are required to admit an orthopaedic emergency patient who has not completed this pathway, they will be treated in an isolated area, not in the same areas as elective inpatients.
+Our service is elective and we treat patients who are tested before admission.
+If we are required to admit an orthopaedic emergency patient who has not been tested, they will be treated in an isolated area, not in the same areas as elective inpatients.

 The inherent risks of orthopaedic surgery are the same and this will be explained in detail during your consent process.
 You can ask your surgeon a question and they will be happy to answer.